Violence in our World

 A Positive Relationship with Your Children is Key

 The relationship you build with your children will be the foundation of all other relationships they develop in their lives.
-If you are respectful, kind, and compassionate; if you listen to them without judgment when they are upset; if you discipline in a fair, firm, and consistent way, you will become a source of support for them so they can turn to you when they are struggling.
+You will become a source of support for them so they can turn to you when they are struggling:

 One child, one family at a time can stem the tide of violence that has been growing in our society and can instead build a culture of caring that can spread to others throughout your community.